 So our joy comes from praising the Lord—living out the reason for our existence.
 In a way, we can say that we exist for joy.

 Joy is not only our most exalted experience in this world, but joy is the word Scripture uses for our experience in heaven itself!
 From Matthew 25:23: “His Lord said to him, ‘Well done, good and faithful servant.
 Enter into the joy of your Lord.”

 To the extent we can, in this fallen world, open ourselves to joy by praising God, we can experience some of the joy of heaven on earth.

 Joy is the ultimate human experience.
 St. Paul says, “Rejoice always!”

-Rejoice always?
-Well, I don’t.
-Not half the time, not a quarter of the time.
-The command to rejoice always can make us feel a little left out or “what am I doing wrong?”
+Well, I don’t—not half the time, not a quarter of the time.
+The command to rejoice always can make us feel a little left out or wonder, “What am I doing wrong?”